Broadband help and issues

 If you think you are being overcharged

-You should first check your contract and see whether you are subject to additional fees for any of your services.
+First you should check your contract and see whether you are subject to additional fees for any of your services.
 For example, if you have an inclusive calls package, you may find that you have made a phone call to a number that is not included.
 This information will be shown on your bill or on your online account.

 If you are sure that you have been overcharged, then you should make a phone call to your provider and ask them to investigate.
 Alternatively you can use the online chat service if it is available, or make contact via social media.
 Your provider should issue you with a full refund for any monies taken in error.